merovex-archival/merovex.github.io/astro-empires/napkin-combat.md

 waves.
 You will need about 200 HCs to kill a Leviathan, for a 2:1 ratio.

-The ratios mentioned here derive from my
-<a class='urllink' href='http://espacesociety.org/units.html' rel='nofollow'>unit comparison chart</a>, which
-tries to show unit ratios needed at &#8220;optimal&#8221; technology levels.
+The ratios mentioned here derive from my unit comparison chart, which tries to show unit ratios needed at &#8220;optimal&#8221; technology levels.
 The actual ratios are highly dependent upon the technology of both the attacker and defender.